alpaycli/ResizableView/README.md

 - width: A binding to the width of the resizable view.
 - maxWidth: The maximum width that the view can be resized to.
 - controlEdge: The edge where the control handle is located (.left or .right).
+- contentAlignment: Alignment of the content in its container.
 - content: The content to be displayed inside the resizable view.

 ## License